-The check step of the company management system addresses the monitoring of performance results and compliance with expectations, as well as incident reporting and investigation.
+The check step of the company management system addresses the monitoring of Responsible Care related performance results and compliance with expectations.
 Performance versus objectives is regularly reviewed at management meetings.
-Alberta and British Columbia health and safety Certificate of Recognition audits are carried out annually with appropriate follow-up.
-Routine equipment, yard, and office inspections are carried out using dedicated checklists.
-Field safety personnel maintain a focus on these inspections.
-There is a focus on reporting all incidents, and a step by step incident investigation process is in place with follow-up action planning.
+The afore mentioned Alberta and British Columbia health and safety Certificate of Recognition audits are carried out annually with appropriate follow-up.
+Through inspections and evaluations, and taking appropriate action, field safety personnel are assigned to focus on the wellbeing of the company's employees and equipment.
+There is a process for reporting all incidents, and a step by step incident investigation process is in place with follow-up action planning.